An object slammed against another usually means that one thing hit the other with a lot of force. Slamming your car door can be an example.

-Word slam is considered uncommon in modern English.
+Word slammed is considered rare in modern English.
 It appears most frequently in fiction texts and less often in other writings.

 Definitions